Conservation in Hong Kong: Facilities

-Education and visitor service
+Fusion (and/or) feral humans

-Visitor centers have been established at Aberdeen, Plover Cove, Sai Kung, Clear Water Bay, Shing Mun, and Tai Mo Shan.
-The Lions Nature Education Centre at Tsiu Hang Special Area in Sai Kung[1] is a special attraction to visitors.
-It consists of a rich collection of fruit-bearing and amenity trees, vegetables, rocks and minerals, and other local vegetation.
+Increasing emphasis is being given to facilities to help visitors enjoy and understand the countryside.
+Aberdeen, Plover Cove, Sai Kung, Clear Water Bay, Shing Mun, and Tai Mo Shan have established six visitor centers.
+The Lions Nature Education Centre at Tsiu Hang Special Area in Sai Kung has a collection of fruit-bearing and amenity trees, vegetables, rocks and minerals, and other local vegetation, established for nature education.
 The Shing Mun Arboretum has a collection of about 300 plant species.
 Along with nature trails and tree walks, there are on-site interpretative signs for those who wish to study nature.

 AFCD has also set up a website and several fax-on-demand lines to provide the public with information about country parks.
 Furthermore, community-involved conservation programs such as the Corporate Afforestation Scheme, School Visit Programme, Guided Walks, and many other voluntary services have been organized.
 In 2004, more than 200,000 people participated in these conservation programs.

 The parks and the special areas contain various vegetation, including native and introduced tree species such as camphor laurel (Cinnamomum camphora), Machilus, Schima, Acacia, slash pine, and Brisbane box.
 There are also animals such as barking deer, rhesus macaques, long-tailed macaques, wild boar, civet, pangolin, Chinese porcupine, and squirrel; birds such as the greater coucal, great barbet, Chinese bulbul, crested mynah, spotted dove and black-eared kite; and a large variety of insects and about 240 species of butterflies.
 Over 500 bird nest boxes have been introduced into country parks to enhance the breeding of birds.

 The Tai Po Kau Special Area is a nature reserve and caters to those who wish to study tree, plant, bird, and insect life and provide pleasant and interesting walks.
 There is a total ban on the lighting of fires in the woodland area.
 This is Hong Kong's best site for forest birding, with species including chestnut bulbul, scarlet and grey-throated minivets, orange-bellied leafbird, fork-tailed sunbird, and scarlet-backed flowerpecker.
 Several species that were certainly or probably escapees from captivity have become established here – for instance, velvet-fronted nuthatch, blue-winged manila, and silver-eared mesia.
 Migrants occur here, especially during spring and autumn, and winter; the globally near-threatened Japanese paradise flycatcher occurs annually in small numbers.

-Increasing emphasis is being given to facilities to help visitors enjoy and understand the countryside.
-Aberdeen, Plover Cove, Sai Kung, Clear Water Bay, Shing Mun, and Tai Mo Shan have established six visitor centers.
-The Lions Nature Education Centre at Tsiu Hang Special Area in Sai Kung has a collection of fruit-bearing and amenity trees, vegetables, rocks and minerals, and other local vegetation, established for nature education.
-The Shing Mun Arboretum has a collection of about 300 plant species.
-Along with nature trails and tree walks, there are on-site interpretative signs for those who wish to study nature.